bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-07-customer-rewards-program.md

 - 21% increase in order revenue for redeeming customers vs non-redeeming
 - 6% revenue increase overall

-By the end of project, I was well-positioned to advise my team going forward on:
+By the end of the project, I was well-positioned to advise my team going forward on:

-- Wordpress/WooCommerce database complexies and intricacies
+- Wordpress/WooCommerce database complexities and intricacies
 - Custom plugin development for Wordpress
-- Ins and outs of finding and leveraging action/filter hooks across entire codebase and 3rd party plugins
+- Ins and outs of finding and leveraging action/filter hooks across the entire codebase and 3rd party plugins

 Lastly, this project ultimately established the architectural approach for custom plugins going forward, which later served as a baseline for numerous other custom plugins developed at the company.